frtib/tsp-redesign/pages/in-service-withdrawal-basics/financial-hardship.md

 Having the option of taking an in-service withdrawal from your TSP account can be a lifesaver when you’re facing a financial hardship.
 But before you do, evaluate your options carefully and know the consequences.

 - **It's a permanent withdrawal from your TSP account.** You can’t put the money back.
 Furthermore, it reduces the amount of money that grows and generates compound earnings.
-- **Agency/Service Matching Contributions are suspended.** FERS and BRS participants will not receive Agency/Service Matching Contributions until you've restarted your own contributions.

 ### Tax considerations